MostAwesomeDude/brismu/src/1-senta/0-endorel.md

 * ``{lidne}`` for any particular lidne3

+It is possible that {lidne} is defined as "there is an arrow from x1 to x2 in partial order x3", which would be a remarkably powerful and general relation.

 ## Connectedness

 A relation is connected if, for all pairs of values x and y, either xRy, yRx,